management

 The Timothy James and Partners case study documents a 50% reduction in post-meeting documentation time, with support teams accessing structured notes significantly faster because they no longer wait days for adviser submissions.

 Emma handles suitability reports, annual review reports, LOA pack summaries, and provider summaries.
 Firms can upload and use their own existing compliant templates, keeping the tone, style, and structure that their clients and compliance teams already recognise.
-Firms without established templates, or those looking to benchmark against current best practice, can use AdvisoryAI's own templates as a starting point.
+Firms without established templates, or those looking to benchmark against current best practice, can use our own templates as a starting point.
 Both options are fully customisable, including advice style and tonality, so the output reads as the firm's own work rather than a generic document.
-Notably, even AdvisoryAI's off-the-shelf templates can be tailored to firm preference, which most competing tools cannot offer.
+Notably, even our off-the-shelf templates can be tailored to firm preferences, which most competing tools cannot offer.

 Emma also goes beyond what most competing tools support: where many handle only no-change annual reviews, Emma produces full suitability reports for active and complex cases.
 Emma cites every statement back to its source document, whether that is a fact-find, illustration, LOA, or back office note, providing the audit trail Consumer Duty requires.